 - Create, measure, and refine.

 This is a simple overview but should help you to begin to prioritize content ideation and production.
 Following this process will help you to structure your editorial calendar for the topic cluster content model.

 But how do you figure out what content to focus on?
 This is where keyword research comes into play.
-Keyword research is a helpful way to determine what content your target audience already is looking for so you can reach them in a way that is relevant and impactful to them.
+Keyword research is a helpful way to determine what content your target audience is already looking for so you can reach them in a relevant and impactful way.